Reentry After a Period of Incarceration

 NAMI Affiliates across the country can help you get access to mental health services, treatment, and support.
 NAMI also offers support groups and education programs for people living with mental illness and their families.

 If you have a problem with drugs or alcohol, you are not alone.
-Seventy percent of incarcerated individuals with mental illness also have a problem with substance abuse.
+Many incarcerated individuals with mental illness also struggle with a substance use disorder.
 Getting help for drug and alcohol problems is one of the best things you can do to stay healthy and stay out of jail.
 Ask your parole officer if there is a drug and alcohol treatment program you can sign up for.

 Getting an Education